City-funded mural painted on buildings soon to be demolished

-Picture your basic scene from The Wire, a long stretch of dilapidated rowhouses slated for demolition, emblazoned with two-story-tall purple-and-white letters spelling out the words “FOREVER TOGETHER.”
+Picture your basic scene from The Wire: a long stretch of empty dilapidated rowhouses emblazoned with two-story-tall purple-and-white letters spelling out the words “FOREVER TOGETHER.”

 Daylight is visible through the fallen-in roofs.
 A black plastic bag blows down the street like tumbleweed in an Old West ghost town.